deduce-dev/dac-man/docs/quickstart.md

 ### Using the HDF5 plug-in

-As one of Dac-Man's built-in plug-ins, after enabling it by installing its dependencies, the HDF5 plug-in will be used automatically when comparing HDF5 files.
+When dependencies are installed, Dac-Man's HDF5 plugin-in will be used automatically when comparing HDF5 files.

 The `examples/data/hdf5` directory contains the two example files `A.h5` and `B.h5`.